-In hindsight, it’s ludicrous to suggest that Freddy’s Revenge is anything but a commentary on homosexuality and the AIDS epidemic, the word subtext, defined as ‘an underlying and often distinct theme in a piece of writing or conversation’, a downplayed interpretation of what we see onscreen.
+In hindsight, it’s ludicrous to suggest that Freddy’s Revenge is anything but a commentary on suppressed sexuality in an AIDS scare climate, the word subtext, defined as ‘an underlying and often distinct theme in a piece of writing or conversation’, a downplayed interpretation of what we see onscreen.
 The gay element is so overt and in your face that it’s impossible to miss.
 The relationship between Jesse and Krueger is teeming with sexual tension and innuendo, as is that of our protagonist and Robert Rusler’s Grady, the pair’s ‘bromance’ occasionally flirting with something more.
 There’s Jesse’s infamous dance, repeated shots of his sweaty torso, a sadomasochistic gym teacher and the kind of suggestive dialogue that smacks you on the butt with a wet towel.
 In one scene, Jesse turns up at Grady’s house and asks if he can keep an eye on him in case anything strange occurs.
 “I’m scared, Grady.
 Something is trying to get inside my body,” Jesse tells him.
 “Yeah, she’s female and she’s waiting for you in the cabana, and you wanna sleep with me?!”
 Gay subtext?
 In my movie?!
 Never!

 [asked if he remembers his dreams] Only the wet ones.Grady

-Whether you’re a fan of Freddy’s Revenge or not, it’s easy to see why it’s garnered such a loyal following.
+Whether you’re a fan of Freddy’s Revenge or not, it’s easy to see why it has garnered such a loyal following.
 People love an outsider, and for those with a nostalgic connection to the era, it doesn’t get more 80s than this movie, but there are plenty more reasons to appreciate Sholder’s thematic deviation.
 Krueger, almost feral in appearance thanks to future Child’s Play makeup artist Kevin Yagher, has never looked scarier.
 The film also features some wonderful moments of practical effects artistry, the scene in which Freddy pulls back his flesh to reveal his brain certainly one to remember.
 “You’ve got the body.
 I’ve got the brain,” Krueger informs his chosen incubator in what is arguably the movie’s most sexually tense scene.

 For all its kitsch, Freddy’s Revenge has some truly dark moments.
 In fact, with the exception of A Nightmare on Elm Street and New Nightmare, it’s probably the darkest in the series, featuring a version of Krueger who is less attuned to cute quip celebrity.
 The action itself may be questionable at times, but Freddy is a monster first and foremost.
 When he lingers on the fringes of Jesse’s sanity, all insidious shadows and guttural sadism, he’s a truly terrifying creation.
 There’s little time for humour where Krueger is concerned.